F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

   2. *BIG-IP* - Creating Virtual Services that match those additional Secondary IPs.
       - Updating the [AS3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/composing-a-declaration.html) declaration with additional Virtual Services (see **virtualAddresses:**).

-*NOTE: For cloud resources, templates can be customized to pre-provision and update addtional resources (for example, various combinations of NICs, IPs, Public IPs, etc).
+*NOTE: For cloud resources, templates can be customized to pre-provision and update additional resources (for example, various combinations of NICs, IPs, Public IPs, etc).
 Please see [Getting Help](#getting-help) for more information.
 For BIG-IP configurations, you can leverage any REST or Automation Tool Chain clients like [Ansible](https://ansible.github.io/workshops/exercises/ansible_f5/3.0-as3-intro/),[Terraform](https://registry.terraform.io/providers/F5Networks/bigip/latest/docs/resources/bigip_as3), etc.*

 ## Validation